-When the seller’s description is in “cups” you must understand that Turkish coffee cup holds 2 oz / ~60 ml of coffee.
+When the seller’s description is in “cups” you must understand that these cups hold 2 oz / ~60 ml of coffee.
 The trick here is NOT to order an exact size.
 You need the room of another cup for the foam to rise.
 So if you would make 2 cups of Turkish coffee then you need a pot that actually holds 3 cups.

 The question here is whether or not the seller has included this crucial detail in the description.
 My research found that some of them do.
 But, I have seen and a 4 oz. pot claiming that it can make 2 cups of Turkish coffee.
 NO, it can make 1 cup of Turkish coffee.

-A very misleading / misunderstanding approach is to buy a Turkish coffee pot by just reading size in words like S-M-L-XL.
 Most of the complaints that people publish in online stores have to do with the wrong size of the pot.
-Not to mention that some of them think that a medium pot stating that holds 3 cups of coffee will hold 3… mugs of liquid!
+Not to mention that they think that a medium pot stating 3 cups will hold 3… mugs of liquid!

 Turkish coffee pots with volume capacity description are the most helpful.
 Don’t forget to subtract at least 2 oz. before dividing the number.
 For example a pot stating 10 oz. capacity means: (10 – 2) / 2 = 4.
 Usually this size of pot is suitable for 3-4 cups of Turkish coffee.